mrfriese/LHL_Capstone/README.md

 before I could begin. .bnp files were computationally expensive to process, and inital models contained errors that significantly slowed down the process - even working with google colab.
 Edit increased training speed around 30x faster.

+## Closing remarks

+Cell image identification by machine learning has brought together aspects of my previous career in medical lab science and a new data science endevour, expanding my learing and skillset.

+I look foreward to future projects to analyze other images of different cell morphologies, and other data types - like sound files.